manips-sai-org/sai2-interfaces/docs/ui_elements_details/00-fundamentals/README.md

 The value of this key is the string "2".
 Redis has no concept of types: everything is stored as a string.
 Now let's modify this key's value:

 ```
-127.0.0.1:6379> SET sai2::redis::bananas bananas
+127.0.0.1:6379> SET sai::redis::bananas bananas
 OK
 127.0.0.1:6379>
 ```

-We have now set the Redis key `sai2::redis::bananas` to have a value of "bananas".
+We have now set the Redis key `sai::redis::bananas` to have a value of "bananas".
 Note that the SET command can create Redis key-value pairs; the key does not need to exist before you run the SET command.

 What if we wanted to view the contents of multiple keys?
 We can use the MGET command!
 So let's view all of the keys listed from the earlier `KEYS *` command:

 ```
-127.0.0.1:6379> MGET sai2::redis::bananas sai2::redis::oranges sai2::redis::apples
+127.0.0.1:6379> MGET sai::redis::bananas sai::redis::oranges sai::redis::apples
 1) "bananas"
 2) "3"
 3) "1"
 127.0.0.1:6379>
 ```

 The output of the MGET command follows the order in which you input the keys.
-So the first line `1) "bananas"` corresponds to the key `sai2::redis::bananas` , and so on.
+So the first line `1) "bananas"` corresponds to the key `sai::redis::bananas` , and so on.

 Similarly, we can modify multiple Redis key-value pairs using the MSET command:

 ```
-127.0.0.1:6379> MSET sai2::redis::bananas 1 sai2::redis::oranges 2 sai2::redis::apples 3
+127.0.0.1:6379> MSET sai::redis::bananas 1 sai::redis::oranges 2 sai::redis::apples 3
 OK
-127.0.0.1:6379> MGET sai2::redis::bananas sai2::redis::oranges sai2::redis::apples
+127.0.0.1:6379> MGET sai::redis::bananas sai::redis::oranges sai::redis::apples
 1) "1"
 2) "2"
 3) "3"